RaviSoji/plda/README.md

 3. Add `import plda` to your code.
 4. See the demo below on how to use the actual model code.
 5. When you are all done,
-    you can deactivate the conda environment with `source deactivate`.
+    you can deactivate the conda environment with `conda deactivate`.

 ## Demo with MNIST Handwritten Digits Data
 See [mnist_demo/mnist_demo.ipynb](